thphuc273/postgreSQL-data-warehouse-project/README.md

-# postgreSQL-data-warehouse-project
-Building a modern data warehouse with PostgreSQL, including ETL processes, data modeling and analytics.
+# Data Warehouse and Analytics Project
+Welcome to **Data Warehouse and Analytics Project** repo!
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a dataware housse to generating actionable insights.
+Designed as a portfolio project highlights industry best practices in data engineering and analytics.

+---